nicholaswilde/solar-battery-charger/docs/about.md

 - Visually monitor the battery voltage, current, and capacity during discharge.
 - Turn on and off the Powerboost 1000 Basic using button `A` on the OLED.
-- Display the current voltage, current, power, and percentage by pressing the `B` button on the OLED without uploading to an online service.
+- Display the current voltage, current, power, and percentage by pressing the `A` button on the OLED without uploading to an online service when the Feather is in a deep sleep.

 ## :frame_with_picture: Background